PwzXxm/PwzXxm.github.io/_posts/2015-12-12-the-story-about-the-blog.md

 ---
 layout: post
-title: "The story about the blog"
+title: "The Story About the Blog"
 date: 2015-12-12
 tags:
 - blog